odmustafa/wix-rest-api-test/README.md

 5. **Data Flow**
    - Client sends search query → Server proxies to Wix Contacts API → Results displayed to user
    - For each member in results → Client requests subscription data → Server fetches and filters from Wix Pricing Plans API → Subscription data displayed with contact
+   - For each contact → Client extracts birthdate information → Client calculates age and formats birthday → Birthday and age displayed with contact

 ## Wix API Documentation Referenced